abdulrahman305/qenex-os/README.md

 **QENEX - Redefining Financial Infrastructure for the Future**

-*Powered by AI • Secured by Cryptography • Built for Everyone*
+*Powered by AI • Secured by Cryptography • Built for Everyone*# Updated Fri Sep  5 04:41:08 PM UTC 2025